rocket-pig/rocket-pig.github.io/README.md

 If the install popup doesnt show or you dismiss it, the install feature can be found again in the 'three-dots' menu, usually upper right.

+(...yah, i could have come up with a better name, Im not a 'branding' person much)